Table of Contents

 There are three main processes which contribute to prejudice.
 The first one is power, which is defined as the ability to control the behavior of other people.
-Power can be divided into three main categories:

-The third process is class, which is divided into lower, middle and upper class.
-People in lower class are lazy and poor; however, people in the upper class are rich because they work hard.
+The second process that contributes to prejudice is prestige, which refers to a good reputation.
+For example, people who have different occupations, such as doctors, lawyers vs service workers.
+The third process is class, which is divided into the lower, middle and upper class.
+People in the lower class are perceived to be lazy and poor; however, people in the upper class are perceived to be rich because they work hard.

 The Role of Emotion in Prejudice

 Emotions are considered to be responses to cognitive evaluation or appraisals.
-Appraisals are defined as ways of perceiving events or people according to significant evolutionarily themes, including disease, loss, or attack.
+Appraisals are defined as ways of perceiving events or people according to significant evolutionary themes, including disease, loss, or attack.
 Appraisals are also attuned to moral/social problems, such as greed, impurity, and injustice.
 For example, an appraisal of an individual who is behaving in an irresponsible, unfair, lazy way tends to result in eliciting anger.
 Emotion may be elicited by outgroups via activating either type of appraisal.

 The Role of Cognition in Prejudice